8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/problem-areas/content.md

 - 2019 vasectomy
 - 2022 removal of an ingrown toenail on the right hallux

+## Right knee

+**Mild**

+The knee is a bit stiff, and slight pain is present.

+Movement helps.

+**Moderate**

+Same as mild only pain increases when weight-bearing and confidence in the knee's stability is reduced; moving with caution.

+Movement helps.

 ## Right, left, or both feet—bottom

 **Moderate**